martindevans/martindevans.me/_posts/2013-08-14-Scripting-Is-Dead-Long-Live-Scripting.md

 So, I'm getting rid of Lua.
 I'm replacing it with the only sane solution for scripting a C# game engine: C#.

 The Heist engine has been abandoned.
 I've ported all the non scripting related code (most of it) to a new Engine called *[Epimetheus](https://en.wikipedia.org/wiki/Epimetheus_(mythology))*.
-All mods for Epimetheus are written in C#, they will be:
+This change gives me mods which are:

-1. Strongly typed
+1. Strongly typed (more robust)
-2. Far Faster to execute (faster city generation)
+2. Faster to execute (faster city generation)
-3. Less memory hungry (bigger cities, more entities)
+3. Less memory hungry (bigger cities)
-4. Easier to write
+4. Easier to write (more in varied cities)
 5. Easier for *me* to design a scripting interface for, which means...
 6. A more comprehensive scripting interface, which means...
-7. More powerful mods
+7. More powerful mods, which means...
+8. More game modes!
-8. Better language support (don't like C#?
+9. Better language support (don't like C#?
 Use some other [CLI language](https://en.wikipedia.org/wiki/List_of_CLI_languages))

 Everyone wins!